ChayeteeCPourJr/set-low_level_programming/0x06-printers_arrays_strings/README.md

+# 0x06.
+C - Pointers, Arrays and Strings

-Project 0x06 - More pointers, arrays and strings
+This project focuses on understanding pointers, arrays, and strings in C.

+## Task 0 - strcat

+Write a function that concatenates two strings.

+Prototype: